 Skipping optional arguments using empty strings.

-The following examples show how to get the output from a result object following the execution of a geoprocessing tool.
+The following examples show how to get the output from a result object after a geoprocessing tool has run.

 arcpy.env.workspace = "c:/city/data.gdb"